CGalloway3/CST-135_Bug-Smashers-Final-Project/Joint submission/Topic 4/ReadMe.md

 the item to the user.

 Instructions:
   This is the full package of working netbeans project code.
-Run the main class, just have them all in the same folder and they should package themselves.
+Run the project, just have all source files in the "vendingmachine" folder and the product images in the "images" sub folder they should package themselves.
-Click the screen anywhere to enter customer mode and hit ctrl-a on the keyboard before clicking to enter the admin mode.
+Click the splash screen anywhere to enter customer mode and hit ctrl-a on the keyboard before clicking to enter the admin mode.
 No implemintation is available for administrative mode as of yet.
 Clicking finish returns you to the splash screen.